--Choose a flavors similar to the rub.
-You can certainly just use a little rub to make up your marinade, however, if you're choosing an individual recipe, pick on that doesn't clash with the other herbs and spices you're using.
+-Choose flavors similar to the rub.
+You can certainly just use a little rub to make up your marinade, however, if you’re choosing an individual recipe, pick one that doesn’t clash with the other herbs and spices you’re using.

 Need more inspiration?
 Here are some of our best pork injection recipes.

 - 3 tablespoons spice rub (the same that you’ll be using on the roast)

 - Make sure that the Spice Rub is well pulverized.
 Large chunks of herbs can become stuck in the injector.
 If possible, grind them down further in a mortar and pestle or spice grinder.

 - Combine all marinade ingredients in a medium bowl.
 Let stand for 10-15 minutes, and stir.
 Salt should be well dissolved.